NASCAR on TNT Sports: 2001–2006

 Races were switched from TBS to TNT in 2001 as part of the then-new NASCAR television deal, although the initial plans were for TBS to carry the races.
-However, Turner decided that NASCAR would better fit TNT's "We Know Drama" rather than TBS's "We are Comedy" slogan.
+However, Turner decided that NASCAR would better fit TNT's "We Know Drama" rather than TBS' eventual "Very Funny" slogan.

 TNT aired its first NASCAR Winston Cup Series race under the new contract at New Hampshire International Speedway in July 2001.
 Both networks shared the broadcast team of Allen Bestwick, Benny Parsons, and Wally Dallenbach Jr. in the booth and Bill Weber, Marty Snider, Dave Burns, and Matt Yocum on pit road, as well as both being produced with Turner Sports' graphical look.
 The only differences were the placement of the network's logo on the graphics package and different colored pit reporter fire suits.
 Also, Liz Allison, widow of former driver Davey Allison, worked as a reporter exclusively for TNT during the 2001 season.

 TNT was treated as the secondary broadcaster, as far as broadcast rights are concerned, during its relationship with NBC because it is a cable rather than broadcast network (Turner produced all of NBC's telecasts as well).
-NBC's portion of broadcast included almost all of the prestigious races during their half of the year (with the exception of the Mountain Dew Southern 500 at Darlington, the fourth leg of NASCAR's Grand Slam, in 2001 and 2002, and the Chevy Rock & Roll 400 at Richmond from 2004 to 2006, when the race was the last race of the regular season under the season format).
+NBC's portion of broadcast included almost all of the prestigious races during their half of the year (with the exception of the Southern 500 at Darlington, the fourth leg of NASCAR's Grand Slam, in 2001 and 2002, and the Chevy Rock & Roll 400 at Richmond from 2004 to 2006, when the race was the last race of the regular season under the season format).
 The idea was that ratings would most certainly be higher for NBC's coverage of a given race next to TNT's due to a broadcaster's penetration.
 TNT was given most of the Busch Series schedule except for major races, then covered by NBC.
 Night races were almost always covered by TNT except for the Pepsi 400 at Daytona, which aired on NBC in years that they had the rights to it, and (later) the UAW-GM Quality 500 at Charlotte when that race was moved from Sunday afternoons to Saturday nights.
 Otherwise, following the fall Richmond race, TNT's Cup Series coverage was limited to one, two or three races (including the Pop Secret Microwave Popcorn 400 at Rockingham, which they covered from 2001 to 2003).